mehtapugur/Movie-Mate/README.md

   - Users must first register to be able to login to the application.
   - Registered users can login with their email and password.
   - To register, the password must be a minimum of 8 characters.
   - Users can log into the app with their Google or Facebook account.
-These users are also registered in the database.<br/><br/>
+These users are also registered in the database.
+  - Unfortunately, Google broke my design as the login button is used by default.**:)**<br/><br/>

 | Dashboard |
 | --- |